lisongxu/CSCE156-Lab-Java-Intro/readme.md

 1. First, we need a Git *perspective* (a context in the Eclipse User Interface that will allow us to work with Git).
-To open the Git perspective, click on the "Open Perspective" tab in the upper right (the screenshot may be different from the latest Eclipse):
+To open the Git perspective, click on the "Open Perspective" tab in the upper right (the screenshot may be different from the latest Eclipse), and then select "Git":
 <p align="center">
 <img src="images/eclipseOpenPerspectiveMarkUp-Xu.png" alt="Open Perspective" width="30%"/>
 </p>